 Why would I need to end my PCP early?

 Circumstances change, and if you are having issues with your income or employment, your PCP agreement may no longer be affordable.
 It is much better to try and renegotiate your contract instead of getting into debt.

-It might just be that having a car is no longer necessary for your lifestyle, for example if you are moving away.
+It might just be that having a car is no longer necessary for your lifestyle, for example, if you are moving away.
 Or you might need a different type of car if you have a growing family.

 Whatever the reason, you should contact the finance company as soon as possible to discuss your options.
-If voluntary termination or early settlement are not practical, you might be able to lengthen your contract to reduce the monthly payments or agree to a payment plan with the finance company.
+If voluntary termination or early settlement is not practical, you might be able to lengthen your contract to reduce the monthly payments or agree to a payment plan with the finance company.

 What happens if I’ve been in an accident?